ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 end
 ```

-The corresponding meta specification is:
+The corresponding meta specification can be represented as:

 ```@example delta_node_example_cvi
 using StableRNGs